-Assets /liabilities (level 2) Thousands of Thousands of euros

-Year-end 2017 Year-end 2016

-Provision for options (3,039) (3,097)
+Assets /liabilities (level 2) Thousands of euros Year-end 2017 Year-end 2016 Provision for options Hedging instruments (3,039) 747 (3,097)

-Hedging instruments 747 -

 The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
 These valuation techniques maximize the use of available observable data inputs and rely as little as possible on entity-specific estimates.
 If all the significant inputs required to calculate an instrument's fair value are observable, the instrument is included in level 2.